YBHwang/clova-developer-guide/en-KR/CIC/CIC_Overview.md

 A directive, returned from CIC as a response to the user request, contains a dialogue ID.
 This dialogue ID is identical to the one that had been embedded in the user request.
 In short, dialogue IDs help you identify whether the Clova response corresponds to the latest user request or not.
 To use dialogue IDs:

 1. Create a **new dialogue ID** every time a user initiates a dialogue.
-2. Send the user request to CIC with the [SpeechRecognizer.Recognize](/CIC/References/CICInterface/SpeechRecognizer.md) event.
+  * For voice utterances, use the [SpeechRecognizer.Recognize](/CIC/References/CICInterface/SpeechRecognizer.md) event to send the user request to CIC.
+For text commands, use the [TextRecognizer.Recognize](/CIC/References/CICInterface/TextRecognizer.md) event.
-  * Replace the **latest dialogue ID** with the newly created dialogue ID.
+  * Here, the client must include the newly created dialogue ID in the [header of the event](/CIC/References/CIC_API.md#Event) and save this ID as the **latest dialogue ID**.
-  * When the latest dialogue ID is replaced, discard all directives associated to dialogue IDs other than the latest, regardless of whether the directives are being processed or are waiting to be processed.
-3. When CIC returns a directive with the request result, compare the dialogue ID of the directive with the latest dialogue ID kept on the client.
+2. Upon receiving a directive from CIC, the client must compare the dialogue ID included in the [header of the directive](/CIC/References/CIC_API.md#Directive) and the latest saved dialogue ID.
-  * **If the dialogue IDs match**, return the result contained in the directive to the user.
+  * **If the directive does not contain a dialogue ID**, **immediately** send the relevant result that corresponds to the received directive to the user.
+  * If the directive contains a dialogue ID and **if the compared dialogue IDs match**, add the received message to the [message queue](/CIC/Guides/Interact_with_CIC.md#ManageMessageQ) and send the relevant information to the user when its turn comes.
-  * **If the dialogue IDs do not match**, discard the received directive.
+  * If the directive contains a dialogue ID and **if the compared dialogue IDs do not match**, discard the received directive.
+  * In order to handle a received directive containing a new dialogue ID, the client must be able to perform the following:
+    * If the directive contains the old dialogue ID, the client may have to immediately stop providing the details of the directive to the user.
+    * See [Rules for basic audio playback](/Design/Design_Guideline_For_Client_Hardware.md#AudioInterruptionRule) or the [Audio playback rules for user utterances](/Design/Design_Guideline_For_Client_Hardware.md#AudioInterruptionRuleForUserUtterance).and discard all directives containing old dialogue IDs from the message queue.
+For this, the client must always check the dialogue ID of directives in the message queue.